- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 If you’re doing self-service sales, you might as well offer some incentive for clients to send new business your way.

-There are dedicated solutions, Post Affiliate Pro for example who can handle referral links for $129/month, and of course plugins that can do some of the same things.
+There are dedicated solutions, Post Affiliate Pro for example which can handle referral links for $169/month (up from $129 in 2023), and of course plugins that can do some of the same things.

 Consider if it’s possible to link your affiliate software to your e-commerce and membership databases because you don’t want clients to have to create new accounts in each of these tools.